Plan Bay Area 2040 Final Plan

 The Bay Area’s housing affordability and neighborhood stability crisis has been decades in the making.
-Although the housing crisis has many components, the foundation of the crisis is simple: there simply isn’t enough housing, whether market-rate or affordable, given the growing number of residents and jobs.
+Although the housing crisis has many components, its foundation is clear: there simply is not enough housing, whether market-rate or affordable, given the growing number of residents and jobs.

 Instead of increasing housing supply to accommodate household and employment growth, for example, many local governments slowed permitting over time.
-At the same time, the state and federal government have pulled back support for affordable housing.
+Concurrently, the state and federal governments have pulled back financial support for affordable housing.
 Given a limited supply of both market-rate and affordable housing, combined with strong demand driven by exceptional regional economic performance, rents and home prices have risen rapidly.
 Today the Bay Area may have the most severe housing crisis of any of the nation’s large metro areas and, at this time, there are limited policy tools to help address the problem at a regional level.

 The Bay Area’s rate of housing construction first started to lag in the mid-1970s.
-Each subsequent decade has seen lower levels of overall housing construction, as seen in Figure 1.2.
-Since 1990, other metropolitan regions with strong economies and growing populations, such as Washington D.C., Seattle and Denver, have permitted housing units at significantly higher rates than the Bay Area.
-Housing permitting in the Bay Area has been much more akin to slower growing, older metropolitan regions such as Philadelphia and New York.
+Each subsequent decade has seen lower levels of overall housing permitting, as seen in Figure 1.2.
+Since 1990, other metropolitan regions with strong economies and growing populations, such as Washington, D.C., Seattle and Denver, have permitted housing units at significantly higher rates than the Bay Area.
+New housing construction in the Bay Area has been much more akin to slower growing, older metropolitan regions such as Philadelphia and New York.

-There has been a particular mismatch between employment growth relative to growth in housing supply.
-Overall, the Bay Area added nearly two jobs for every housing unit built since 1990.
-The deficit in housing production has been particularly severe in terms housing affordable to lower and middle-wage workers, especially in many of the jobs-rich, high-income communities along the Peninsula and in Silicon Valley.
-The booming regional economy combined with increased household formation among the millennial generation has further contributed to an ever-more acute housing crunch.
+There has been a particular mismatch between employment growth relative to the housing supply.
+Overall, the Bay Area has added nearly two jobs for every housing unit built since 1990.
+The deficit in housing production has been particularly severe in terms of housing affordable to lower- and middle-wage workers, especially in many of the jobs-rich, high-income communities along the Peninsula and in Silicon Valley.
+The booming regional economy combined with increased household formation among the millennial generation has further contributed to an evermore-acute housing crunch.

-The housing crisis also has been exacerbated by a widening income gap between high- and low-income households.
+The widening income gap between high- and low-income households has further exacerbated the housing crisis.
 As seen in Table 1.1, the total number of households in the nine-county Bay Area increased by 20 percent from 1990 to 2015.
 The vast majority of this growth, however, was concentrated among households earning $150,000 or more annually, with the remaining growth among households earning less than $35,000 a year.
 Over a period spanning 25 years, there was a net decrease in the number of households earning between $35,000 and $149,999 in the Bay Area, as these households declined from 64 percent to 52 percent of total households in the region.

 What led to such a mismatch between housing supply and demand?
-Why does the Bay Area today lack so much needed housing, especially housing affordable to lower- and middle-income households?
+Why does the Bay Area today lack so much needed housing, especially housing affordable to low- and moderate-income households?
 The causes of this situation are complex and there are many competing interpretations of the available evidence, including a range of economic and demographic factors that extend beyond the Bay Area itself.

-Generally, however, the policy contributors — things that local, regional, and state government have the power to address or alleviate — fall into a few interrelated categories: regulatory barriers and tax policy challenges that act to restrict the production of all types of housing, especially infill development, and insufficient support for affordable housing.
+Generally, however, the policy drivers — things that local, regional and state governments have the power to address or alleviate — fall into a few interrelated categories: regulatory barriers and tax policy challenges that act to restrict the production of all types of housing, especially infill development; and insufficient support for affordable housing.

 Finally, as part of the 2011 Budget Act, the California Legislature approved the dissolution of the state’s 400+ redevelopment agencies.
-California is now one of a small number of U.S. states that lack tax increment financing to support urban infill development.
+California is now one of a small number of U.S. states without tax increment financing to support urban infill development.

 Since 2000, for example, there have been cuts of over 50 percent to federal affordable housing programs, and most remaining federal funds go to rehabilitation rather than increasing supply.
 At the state level, the aforementioned dissolution of redevelopment agencies eliminated a large source of funding for affordable housing, including a loss of more than $200 million for the Bay Area in 2011 alone, according to Enterprise Community Partners and the Non-Profit Housing Association of Northern California.